chadzimmerman/russian-flashcard-generator/README.md

 ## What It Does

 1. **Extracts vocabulary from your source file** — Supports PDF, plain text (.txt/.md), EPUB, and HTML.
-Uses `pdfplumber` and `ebooklib` to pull all Russian text, then reduces every word to its base (dictionary) form using `pymorphy3`.
-This means "читал", "читала", "читаете" all resolve to "читать" before comparison.
+Reduces every word to its base (dictionary) form, so "читал", "читала", and "читаете" all resolve to "читать" before comparison.

-2. **Reads your existing Anki deck** — Directly opens your `.apkg` file (including the modern zstd-compressed `.anki21b` format used by Anki 23+), reads all card fields, and builds a set of lemmas you already know.
+2. **Reads your existing Anki deck** — Opens your `.apkg` file and builds a set of every word you already know.

-3. **Finds the gaps** — Set subtraction: words in your text that are not in your deck.
+3. **Finds the gaps** — Every word in your text that isn't in your deck.

-4. **Adds stress marks** — Uses StressRNN (offline, Zaliznyak dictionary + BiLSTM model) to predict the stressed vowel in each word.
+4. **Adds stress marks** — Offline stress prediction using a Zaliznyak dictionary model.
 Produces носи́ть, not носить.

-5. **Pulls example sentences from your text** — For every gap word, finds the first complete sentence in your source text that contains it.
-Examples are always contextually relevant to what you're actually reading.
+5. **Pulls example sentences from your text** — For every gap word, finds the first complete sentence in your source that contains it.
+Examples are always relevant to what you're actually reading.

-6. **Translates via Google Translate** — Uses `deep-translator` (no API key required) to get an English definition for each word.
+6. **Translates via Google Translate** — No API key required.

-7. **Generates audio** — Uses Google Text-to-Speech (`gTTS`) to produce an MP3 pronunciation file for each word.
-Files are cached so re-runs are fast.
-Audio auto-plays on the front of the card in Anki.
+7. **Generates audio** — Google Text-to-Speech produces an MP3 for every word.
+Auto-plays on the card front in Anki.

-8. **Adds grammar notes** — Uses `pymorphy3` tags to produce a readable grammar summary for each word: part of speech, verb aspect (perfective/imperfective), gender, animacy, transitivity.
+8. **Adds grammar notes** — Part of speech, verb aspect (perfective/imperfective), gender, animacy.
 Shown on the back of each card.

-9. **Review before export** — A clean table lets you inspect every word, delete anything that looks wrong, and then export.
-No garbage cards.
+9. **Review before export** — A clean table lets you inspect every word and delete anything that looks wrong before generating cards.

-10. **Builds a ready-to-import `.apkg`** — Uses `genanki` to produce an Anki package file with all cards and audio bundled.
-Also exports CSV and JSON if you want to use the data elsewhere.
+10. **Exports to Anki** — Produces an `.apkg` file with all cards and audio bundled, ready to drag into Anki.
+Also exports CSV and JSON.

 ---

 ## Card Format

-Each generated card contains:

 | Field | Content |
 |---|---|